jordan-public/cryptographic-accumulators-nullifiers/README.md

 ---

+<a id="epoch-sync"></a>
+## Epoch-based nullifiers & oblivious synchronization (Bowe–Miers, 2025)

+**Idea.** Evolve the nullifier per epoch $e$ so that the published nullifier becomes $\eta_e = \mathsf{PRF}(k_{\text{note}},\, \rho \parallel e)$.
+Validators enforce **uniqueness within the current epoch** (as they already do), while **cross-epoch unspent** is proved off chain via an *oblivious synchronization* service that ingests the public ledger and outputs an **incremental unspent proof** for inclusion in a spend.
+Services keep only ephemeral per-client state; users can switch providers without linkage.
+See [8].

+**Why this helps.** Validators can **prune** old nullifiers and only store the current-epoch table, removing the linear-growth bottleneck.
+The incremental proof composes across epochs (e.g., recursively), so wallets need not download historic nullifiers.

+**Accumulator tie‑in.** The per‑epoch unspent proof can target any accumulator covered here (SMT/KZG/Verkle/RSA) as a **non‑membership** claim relative to the epoch’s finalized snapshot (anchor).
+For accumulators that need witness updates (pairing/KZG), the sync service maintains witnesses and produces the incremental proof; for RSA, clients can still self‑update witnesses and obtain only the cross‑epoch unspent proof.

+**Privacy caution.** Sync requests should avoid timing linkage across a user’s notes; re‑randomize the incremental proof and avoid correlated update schedules.

+**Epoch length & DA layer.** Short epochs improve pruning but push storage off chain.
+A **data‑availability layer** can store prior‑epoch nullifier databases and operate oblivious sync, decoupled from L1 consensus.
+Long epochs might be sustained informally (exchanges/wallets), but at scale a dedicated DA layer is advisable.
+See [8].

 ## Final thoughts

 No single accumulator dominates across all axes.
 For *EVM-first, constant-size proofs and low verify gas*, **KZG** (with Bézout non-membership) or **pairing-based** are the front-runners—provided you can operate a reliable witness update channel.
 For **trust-minimal client UX with self-updating witnesses**, **RSA accumulators** are compelling, trading higher on-chain verify cost for clean off-chain ergonomics.
 When **simplicity and zero ceremonies** matter most, **Sparse Merkle Trees** remain an excellent baseline.